 The Contractor shall comply with this commitment.
 The Contractor shall be responsible for permit modification acquisition and compliance.
-The SCDOT will not provide any mitigation credits.
 The USACE permit modification shall be coordinated through SC Department of Commerce and Richland County.
 SCDOT will work with the contractor to develop a suitable mitigation approach.
 The SCDOT will secure an additional 20 freshwater wetland credits and 4,500 stream credits that will be available to offset impacts.
 The Contractor shall be responsible for securing mitigation credits for impacts requiring more than these available credit amounts.